Lumding Junction railway station

-Lumding Junction railway station serves the Indian city of Lumding in Assam.
-It is the divisional headquarter of Lumding railway division of NFR.
+Lumding Junction Railway Station serves the Indian city of Lumding in Assam.
+It is the divisional headquarter of Lumding railway division of Northeast Frontier Railway zone.
 It is located in Hojai district.
 It is the 2nd biggest railway station of Lumding railway division, after Guwahati.
-It is one of the oldest railway station in India built under Assam Bengal Railway.
-It consists of 5 platforms with a total of 68 halting trains & 3 originating trains.
+It is one of the oldest railway stations in India built under Assam Bengal Railway.
+It consists of 5 platforms with a total of 68 halting trains and 3 originating trains.
 The station consists of double diesel line.

 History

 In the pre-partition days, Assam was linked to Chittagong through the Akhaura–Kulaura–Chhatak line and Akhaura–Laksam–Chittagong line.
 The Chittagong link had been constructed in response to the demand of the Assam tea planters for a railway link to Chittagong port.
 Assam Bengal Railway started construction of a railway track on the eastern side of Bengal in 1891.
 A 150 km track between Chittagong and Comilla was opened to traffic in 1895.
 The Comilla–Akhaura–Kulaura–Badarpur section was opened in 1896–1898 and extended to Lumding in 1903.

 Assam Bengal Railway opened the Lumding–Guwahati line in 1900.